virgili0/Virgilio/Topics/python-fundamentals.md

 On the other hand, we remember that Data Science is at the intersection of mathematics, statistics, and programming (the latter as a "means" to put into practice the first two).

-In the last section, [How to become Good at Programming](#How-to-become-Good-at-Programming), we give you useful advices to enhance your programmer skills and "think like a programmer".

 ### Learn Python

 But _how can you learn_ Python?